C# - Optional Parameters: A Comprehensive Guide with Examples

-Optional parameters in C# allow you to define parameters in methods with default values.
+In C#, optional parameters allow you to define method parameters with default values.
 This means you can call the method without providing values for those parameters, as they already have defaults set in the method signature.
+Optional parameters make your methods more flexible and reduce the need for method overloading in many cases.

 using System;